Dulain-Willis/data-engineer-project/README.md

 # Steam Data Platform

-A fully containerized, end-to-end batch data pipeline that ingests data from the Steam ecosystem, stores it in S3-compatible object storage, loads it into a warehouse, and transforms it using dbt.
+A fully automated, scalable, & containerized, end-to-end batch data pipeline that ingests data from the Steam ecosystem, stores it in S3-compatible object storage, loads it into a warehouse, and transforms it using dbt.
 Everything is orchestrated with Airflow and the infrastructure is managed with Docker and Terraform.

 ## Overview